 A Promissory Note Release Form is a legally binding way of proving when a debt has been paid off, whether between two private individuals or involving a business.
-Just as its name suggests, this form “releases” the promissory note, or loan, which essentially make it a receipt for the borrower.
+Just as its name suggests, this form “releases” the promissory note, or loan, which essentially makes it a receipt for the borrower.
 This document can be used in any situation that requires proof of a loan being paid in full, including interest, and that both parties agreed that all the terms were satisfied.
 A promissory note release form offers peace of mind and legal protection for the borrower.
 Once the lender has signed this document, the borrower is freed of all responsibility associated with the loan.

 What a standard Promissory Note Release Form includes?

 In order for the promissory note release form to be useful, it should be clear and specific about the loan that was paid off in full.
 This includes important information like the amount of the original loan, the date it was issued, the date when it was paid off, any interest that may have been accrued, and the total amount that was paid.
 The promissory note release must also specify the name of the lender and the name of the borrower.
 The note has to be structured in a way that it can serve as obvious proof that this particular loan is completely paid.

 In what situations “Promissory Note Release” can be helpful?

 The main benefit of a promissory note release is to give the borrower some evidence they can keep for their records.
 In the event of a clerical error or a misunderstanding, it will be crucial to have this trusted form of proof that satisfactory payment was actually made.
 Think of a promissory note release as a form of insurance for the borrower that they will no longer be responsible for the loan.